Nostrathomas0/Web_CV/README.md

 # Thomas Schwartz
 ![headshot](assets/green _triangle.jpg)

-_sending messages of hope on the winds of communication_
+_Teaching to sail on winds of communication_

   **Projects, Workshops & Presentations chronologically**
 _August 2019 - May 2020_ Stonybrook University: Masters of Arts in Teaching English to Speakers of Other Languages